 When selling a used drone there are three things you can do to help your listing stand out:

-You do not need a fancy SLR camera or studio lighting to take a great photo for your listing, however it is important that the photo you post is both sharp and outlined by a clean background.
+You do not need a fancy SLR camera or studio lighting to take great photos for your listing, however it is important that the photos you post are both sharp and outlined by a clean background.

-It usually helps to put your drone under a light or near a window (a window without direct sunlight will probably provide the best lighting for your photo).
+It usually helps to put your drone under a light or near a window (a window without direct sunlight will probably provide the best lighting for your photos).

 The second half of point #1 is also important: a clean background.